 Introduction to PhysicsFREE

-The time-saving online video lessons in the Introduction to Biology unit provide a basic overview of biology and cover topics such as the scientific method and scientific notation which, while not unique to chemistry, are necessary prerequisites to the study of chemistry.
+The time-saving online video lessons in the Introduction to Physics unit provide a basic overview of physics and cover topics such as the scientific method and scientific notation which, while not unique to chemistry, are necessary prerequisites to the study of chemistry.
 Topics include:

 Linear and Projectile Motion

 The time-saving online video lessons in the Linear and Projectile Motion unit explain the different ways in which physics has broken down and quantified motion and explores characteristics of motion such as velocity and acceleration.
 Topics include:

 The time-saving online video lessons in the Newton's Laws of Motion unit discuss the relationship between force and motion and explain the basic laws which govern physical motion.
 Topics include:

 The time-saving online video lessons in the Circular Motion and Rotational Mechanics unit explore rotation and revolution and how forces act upon a turning object.
 Topics include:

 The time-saving online video lessons in the Energy and Momentum unit discuss different types of energy and how that energy translates into momentum in addition to explaining the principles of conservation of energy and momentum.
 Topics include:

 The time-saving online video lessons in the Gravitation unit explore gravity, its affect on objects with mass, and explains the rules governing gravitation.
 Topics include:

 The time-saving online video lessons in the Heat and Thermodynamics unit explain the concepts of entropy and enthalpy and explain their affects on the physical interactions of objects.
 Topics include: